-I suspect that these publications have inadvertently included information about the son of John Border I named Daniel who is described in the following excerpt from Volume III of the 1906 book "History of Bedford and Somerset Counties, Pennsylvania".
+I suspect that these publications have inadvertently included information about the carpenter son of John Border I who was named Daniel and who is described in the following excerpt from Volume III of the 1906 book "History of Bedford and Somerset Counties Pennsylvania".
 In other words, the carpenter uncle Daniel may have been mistaken for his gunsmith nephew Daniel.
 Click here to see an excerpt from a 1918 book that shows a photo of the carpenter Daniel border.

 The following image is from the 1860 Walker map of Somerset County, Pennsylvania.
-It appears to show where this other Daniel Border lived in Davidsville, which is in Conemaugh Township.
+It appears to show where this other Daniel Border (i.e., the carpenter) lived in Davidsville, which is in Conemaugh Township.

 1851-1857: Gibson's 1978 book indicates that Daniel Border's daughter Ella was born in 1851.
 Ellen Border is buried in the German Reformed and Lutheran Church Cemetery of Bedford, Bedford County, Pennsylvania, where her tombstone includes the statement, "Ellen, Daughter of Daniel & Amelia Border, died July 1, 1857..."